FAQ's About Whey Protein Powder

-- Body builders, athletes, and anyone seeking fitness: Whey protein is especially valuable for those who exercise regularly by helping to promote fat loss while fuelling the development of lean muscle mass.
-Whey protein also facilitates a highly efficient anabolic response─your body’s ability to build and repair muscle.
+- Body builders, athletes, and anyone seeking fitness: Whey protein is especially valuable for those who exercise regularly by helping to promote fat loss while fueling the development of lean muscle mass.
+Whey protein also facilitates a highly efficient anabolic response─your body's ability to build and repair muscle.

 - Pregnant women and nursing mothers: Easy-digesting, high-quality protein is ideal pre and post-natal nutrition, and may also reduce the risk of developing gestational diabetes.
 Complete protein on a daily basis is crucial for fetal and infant development─both for growing bodies and brains.